 Keys to Good Tenancy

 In January 2021, Family Promise of Brevard became involved with Community Leaders in Action to address the cycle of poverty in Brevard County.
-From those meetings, Family Promise of Brevard agreed to become the backbone organization for Elevate Brevard: Cocoa to elevate the lives of the Cocoa Community by providing wrap-around services to meet basic needs and remove barriers to education by offering training and upskilling opportunities, thus leading the individuals to sustainable employment.
-A priority is placed on financially vulnerable individuals, including those living in households below the Federal Poverty Level and the ALICE population, or "working poor", as defined by the United Way.
+From those meetings, Family Promise of Brevard agreed to become the backbone organization for Elevate Brevard, a collective impact model that brings together sector area leaders to address barriers to post-secondary attainment and increase access to training and upskilling opportunities that lead to economic mobility.
+A priority is placed on underserved communities and financially vulnerable individuals, including those living in households below the Federal Poverty Level and the ALICE population, or "working poor", as defined by the United Way.
 For more information email Dr. Synthia Doaks at email@example.com

 In 2016, homelessness cost our community $27 million dollars, with $23 million specifically attributed to healthcare.
 Families experiencing homelessness have a high exposure to interpersonal violence and trauma, and as a result, children often exhibit developmental delays, mental health and learning problems that can go untreated for years.
 Inadequate assessment and poor access to mainstream services leave homeless families significantly underserved.
 It is for these reasons that we have partnered with Space Coast Health Foundation and Health First Foundation to focus on access and preventative care.
 For more information email firstname.lastname@example.org